 Garlic knots are a unique fluffy alternative to garlic bread.

-These buttery little bites of heaven are super addicting so don’t let your guests eat too many or the night be full up when it comes to the crab boil!
+These buttery little bites of heaven are super addicting, so don’t let your guests eat too many or they might be full up when it comes to the crab boil!

 They look like they’re hard to make, but they’re actually really easy.

 Just remember to brush the garlic knots before and after you cook them to lock in all the garlicky goodness in.

 Creamy mashed turnip

 Mashed turnip is a creamy side dish that’s just as delightful as mashed potatoes.
 It’s a great low-carb or keto alternative.

 This rustic mashed turnip recipe is flavored with low-fat cream cheese and chives.